nguyen-nhat-mai/nguyen-nhat-mai.github.io/index.md

 ### Train agents to play text flappy bird

 The project focuses on using reinforcement learning to train agents to play a text-based version of the popular video game, Flappy Bird.
-The goal is to find the optimal policy that maximizes the cumulative reward over time.
-Two reinforcement learning algorithms, Q-learning and SARSA, were used and compared in terms of their performance in reward and convergence time.
+The goal is to find the optimal policy that maximizes the cumulative reward over time (keep the bird alive as long as possible).
+Two reinforcement learning algorithms, Q-learning and SARSA, were used and compared in terms of reward and convergence time.
 Q-learning outperformed SARSA considering both mentioned metrics. [[More...]](https://github.com/nguyen-nhat-mai/train_agent_play_flappy-bird)

 ![image](https://user-images.githubusercontent.com/85484281/233027137-02ffd55c-f7b8-4eba-93a9-1d7125353edc.png)